Brown Sugar Buttermilk Tart

 - Whisk together the egg yolks, sugar, cornstarch, and salt in a medium sized mixing bowl.
 Set aside.

 - In a medium-sized saucepan, combine the heavy whipping cream, buttermilk, and vanilla bean paste.
 Place the pan over medium-low heat and bring to a simmer, whisking occasionally.
 Once gently bubbling, slowly drizzle a small amount of the hot cream mixture into the beaten egg yolk mixture, being sure to whisk all the while.
 Continue to add the cream and whisk until the contents of both bowls have been combined.
 Pour the entirety of the mixture back into the saucepan over medium-low heat and cook for about 4 minutes, constantly stirring, until thickened slightly (about the consistency of mayonnaise).
-Pull the pan off the heat, stir in the lemon zest, and allow to cool for about 10 minutes, stirring once every minute or so.
+Pull the pan off the heat and allow to cool for about 10 minutes, stirring once every minute or so.
 Pour the content of the pan into the prepared pie crust and smooth the filling out.
 Place a sheet of plastic wrap directly on top of the pie filling and place in the fridge to chill.

 To prepare the topping: